 She attended the University of Vermont College of Medicine, where she won awards for her research and for outstanding academic achievement, and where she was inducted into the Alpha Omega Alpha Honor Medical Society.
 After medical school, Dr. Nesbit-Bartsch completed a psychiatry residency at Harvard Medical School’s Cambridge Health Alliance Program.
 During residency, she also graduated from Harvard Medical School’s Master of Bioethics program and was named a Rappeport Fellow by the American Academy of Psychiatry and the Law.
 She then received specialty fellowship training in forensic psychiatry at the University of California, Davis under Dr. Charles Scott.

 Dr. Nesbit-Bartsch has co-authored multiple forensic psychiatry textbook chapters.
-She has also written about and presented on a variety of topics including forensic psychiatric ethics, involuntary psychiatric treatment, antisocial personality disorder, schizophrenia, and malingering.
+She has also written about and presented on a variety of topics including forensic psychiatric ethics, involuntary psychiatric treatment, antisocial personality disorder, schizophrenia, violence risk assessment, and malingering.

 Dr. Nesbit-Bartsch accepts referrals for a variety of civil and criminal forensic evaluations and consultations nationally as well as locally.